thiagoftsm/netdata/collectors/ebpf.plugin/README.md

     bandwidth consumed by each.
 -   `sync`: Montitor calls for syscalls sync(2), fsync(2), fdatasync(2), syncfs(2), msync(2), and sync_file_range(2).
 -   `vfs`: This eBPF program creates charts that show information about VFS (Virtual File System) functions.
+-   `mount` : This eBPF program creates charts that monitors when devices are inserted or removed from host.

 ## Thread configuration